https://vimeo.com/918615449?p=1l

 In this example, all of the switches are in the correct position, the pressure pads have been released, but not all of the RFID items have been removed, meaning it’ll display a red icon.

+NB.
 Your show will only include a pre-show state if you have any behaviours built into your pre-show scene.
 If you don’t add any behaviours, you show lifecycle will go from ResetStart.

-![This diagram gives an example of a typical show lifecycle*.
+![This diagram gives an example of a typical show lifecycle*

 *This doesn’t include any restartable or optional scenes.
-This example gives an example of a typical mini-escape room flow with 2 linear scenes, followed by 2 non-linear scenes before the show finishes. ](attachment:a31b6d0b-c680-405e-82ed-78dd00ff45f9:Show_flow.png)
+This example gives an example of a typical mini-escape room flow with 2 linear scenes, followed by 2 non-linear scenes before the show finishes. ](attachment:ed7214d9-c1d5-4400-9234-2b5752c14d15:c1978fc7-2e3d-4072-98d3-dffae31bf01b.png)

-This diagram gives an example of a typical show lifecycle*.
+This diagram gives an example of a typical show lifecycle*

 *This doesn’t include any restartable or optional scenes.
 This example gives an example of a typical mini-escape room flow with 2 linear scenes, followed by 2 non-linear scenes before the show finishes.